jesusjorge/pysite/README.md

 ```

 I do this for clarity.
 I want to be able to find the actual real line that is raising such Exception.
+---
+I don't ask users if they wish to do a pip install.
+I do it myself automatically.
+Looks dangerous, I admit.